It’s no question that Super Bowl Sunday remains the most popular sports betting event of the year.

-Their reasoning was pretty obvious: The NFL is most popular sport to bet on.
+Their reasoning was pretty obvious: Super Bowl odds and lines are the most popular items to bet on.
 And the Super Bowl is the biggest sports event of the year.

 With sports betting finally underway in Maryland, you should soon see Super Bowl Sunday becoming Maryland’s biggest betting event.

 Up until three years ago, sports bettors could place a sports wager pretty much only in Las Vegas.
 That was because of a 1992 federal law, the Professional and Amateur Sports Protection Act (PASPA), that prohibited states from authorizing sports betting.